nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Ultra Disks also feature a flexible performance configuration model that allows you to independently configure IOPS and throughput / Ultra Disks can't be used as an OS disk. / doesnot support  Compute Gallery.
 Can be attached to VM without downtime, Ultra Disks don't support availability sets. /Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported. /Azure Site Recovery isn't supported for VMs with Ultra Disks.

-- Premium SSD v2 - transaction-intensive database may need a large amount of IOPS / gaming application may need a large amount of IOPS / can't be used as an OS disk. / doesnot support  Compute Gallery / Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported. /Azure Site Recovery isn't supported for VMs with Premium SSD v2 disks.
+- Premium SSD v2 - transaction-intensive database may need a large amount of IOPS / gaming application may need a large amount of IOPS / can't be used as an OS disk. / doesnot support  Compute Gallery / Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported. /Azure Site Recovery isn't supported for VMs with Premium SSD v2 disks / Premium SSD v2 disks can't be attached to VMs in Availability Sets

 - Premium SSDs - suitable for mission-critical production applications/ offer disk bursting
 - Standard SSDs -  suitable for web servers, low IOPS application servers, lightly used enterprise applications, and non-production workloads / offer disk bursting